USDB (USDB) Price Hits $1.00 on Top Exchanges

-USDB (USDB) traded up 0.9% against the US dollar during the 1-day period ending at 14:00 PM ET on October 9th.
-In the last week, USDB has traded down 0.8% against the US dollar.
-One USDB token can currently be bought for $1.00 or 0.00001635 BTC on major exchanges.
-USDB has a market capitalization of $236.67 million and approximately $4.99 million worth of USDB was traded on exchanges in the last day.
+USDB (USDB) traded down 0.4% against the dollar during the one day period ending at 21:00 PM Eastern on October 9th.
+One USDB token can now be purchased for about $1.00 or 0.00001648 BTC on major exchanges.
+During the last seven days, USDB has traded 0% higher against the dollar.
+USDB has a total market cap of $235.15 million and $6.70 million worth of USDB was traded on exchanges in the last 24 hours.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.